 - Point the user in the right direction for more detailed analysis of the underlying problems.

-- Be transparent and balanced.
-Indices often use 'weightings' on their component parts.
-These need to be visible and attempt to accurately reflect the true drivers behind performance.
+- Use 'weightings' on their component parts which accurately reflect the true drivers behind performance.

 Tell-tale signs that a performance index is the right solution…